Consideration of Bill, as amended in the Public Bill Committee

 I am personally grateful to the Minister for the level of engagement from her and the Government in general.
 I and my colleagues in the other place are committed to continuing to develop the idea.
 I know that the hon.
 Member for Central Ayrshire (Dr Whitford)—who will be watching proceedings, and whose expertise and creativity are missed—is ready to do the same.
 I can tell from my inbox that there is considerable interest in the sector in making this work, and I hope the Minister will commit to full consultation with it.

-Turning to the amendments in my name, this is a simple Bill and the sunset clause that amendment 20 would introduce reflects that.
+This is a simple Bill and the sunset clause that my amendment 20 would introduce reflects that.
 The Bill takes our current arrangements as governed by our previous membership of the European Union and transplants them into UK law—so far, so simple.
-It then hands the Secretary of State the power to amend those arrangements as they wish via secondary legislation.
+It then hands Secretaries of State the power to amend those arrangements as they wish via secondary legislation.
 The Minister and I agree on a great deal of things—probably the vast majority of things—but our views diverge on whether that power is a downgrade from where we are.
 While I accept that the democratic deficit in the European Union is the face that launched a thousand undergraduate essay ships, there are nevertheless multiple independent stages across the Commission, the Parliament and the Council.
 Whether or not that is a good process is for the birds for us now, but if nothing else, there are lots of eyeballs to pick up mistakes.

 All amendment 20 asks is that the Secretary of State returns to Parliament after having had the powers for three years and resets the arrangements, creating an holistic new status quo, as we are doing now.
 That is not to say that the status quo would then be locked in for ever—it would have to be a moving picture—but it would just give us an understanding in the round of all regulations and allow Parliament to have a full consideration, rather than doing it bit by bit.
 Given how much scrutiny will be coming out of the process, the measure is not onerous.
 Nevertheless, I accept that a sunset clause is an inelegant solution so I do not intend to press the amendment to a vote.
 It is the best we have as an Opposition, and I hope that the Government will bear it in mind in the other place.